 The François Xavier Bagnoud Center (FXB Center) began in 1987 as a clinical program that provided family-centered care for HIV, infectious diseases, and immunologic disorders.
 Early in the 1990s, the center received generous funding from Countess Albina du Boisrouvray’s FXB Foundation to enhance the local clinical program and to expand the center’s expertise to address the rapidly growing HIV pandemic.
 In recognition of this generous award, the center was named the François Xavier Bagnoud (FXB) Center.

-We envision a healthcare system that is able to meet the needs of the most vulnerable populations through equitable, evidence-based, high quality care that promotes optimum health and supports elimination of health disparities.
+We envision healthcare systems that meet the needs of vulnerable populations, promoting optimum health and eliminating health disparities.